abd0hrz/e-learning-management-system/README.md

-# Learning Management System (LMS)
+# 📚 Learning Management System (LMS)

-  #### ( Next.js and Express.js)
+# 🧠 Introduction

-# Introduction
+Welcome to the Learning Management System (LMS) App — a modern, full-featured platform built to deliver an engaging and efficient online learning experience.
+Developed using Next.js (frontend) and Express.js (backend), this LMS combines powerful course management tools, intuitive user interfaces, and secure workflows to support students, educators, and administrators alike.

-Welcome to the LMS App - a state-of-the-art Learning Management System designed to provide an interactive and comprehensive online learning experience.
-Built with Next.js and Express.js, this platform is equipped with advanced features for course management, student engagement, and secure, seamless user experiences.
+Whether you're managing content, tracking progress, or fostering collaboration, the LMS App provides everything you need in one scalable solution.

-# Some UI Preview
+# 📸 Some UI Preview

 **Sign-up/sign-in page**
 ###### clerk authentication for secure user